 - Mom, Dad, and Stella will say he wants the green one.

-- My cousin, who shows signs of being autistic or Broad Autism Phenotype, is the wild card.
+- Neil, who shows signs of being autistic or Broad Autism Phenotype, is the wild card.

 I also chose to ask each family member to explain their answer to the second question.